EDUCBA

 Things to Remember

-• Advance Excel skills are pre-requisite.
+• Advanced Excel skills are a prerequisite.

 • Data restructuring and form controls are needed for interactive charts.